Girard College: Program

 All students live in single-sex dormitories arranged by grade level.
 Residential advisors occupy apartments in the dorm buildings.
 Girard requires that all students participate in the five-day program.
 All students go home on weekends.
 Girard is open to students of all religious backgrounds.
 Once a month at the beginning of the school day, however, all students attend a non-denominational assembly in the school's chapel.
 The chapel has a large pipe organ, designed and built by Ernest M. Skinner in 1933.
 The instrument is used for occasional concerts and has been recorded by such organists as Virgil Fox and Carlo Curley, who was director of music at Girard College in 1970 when he was 18 years old.

-Entering 2016, enrollment at Girard was projected to be 311; of these, 122 were Elementary School students (grades 1 to 5), 89 were Middle Schoolers, and 100 attended High School (grades 9 to 12).
-Girard employs 127 faculty members, of whom 71 are academic teachers and 56 are residential advisers.
-Class sizes range between 12 and 20 students in the elementary school and 16-22 students in the middle school.
-In the high school, honors classes have 15 students, and other classes 20 to 25 students.
+Entering 2016, enrollment at Girard was projected to be 311; of these, 122 were Elementary School students (grades 1 to 5), 89 were Middle School students, and 100 were High School students (grades 9 to 12).
+Girard employs 127 faculty members, of whom 71 are academic teachers, and 56 are residential advisers.
+Class sizes range from 12 to 20 students in the elementary school and from 16 to 22 students in the middle school.
+In the high school, honors classes have 15 students, and other classes have 20 to 25 students.

 Founder's Hall

 Founder's Hall at Girard College (1833–1847) is considered one of the finest examples of American Greek Revival architecture, for which it is designated a National Historic Landmark.
 School founder Girard specified in his will the dimensions and plan of the building.
-Nicholas Biddle (1786–1844) was chairman of the School's building committee, banker and financier, and president of the later revived and reorganized Second Bank of the United States in Philadelphia.
+Nicholas Biddle (1786–1844) was chairman of the school's building committee, banker and financier, and president of the later revived and reorganized Second Bank of the United States in Philadelphia.

 Girard's will demanded an architectural competition for the school's design.
-Endowed with his $2-million contribution, the 1832 competition was the first American architectural competition to participate nationally.
+With his $2-million contribution, the 1832 competition was the first American architectural competition to be held nationally.
 The winning architect was Thomas Ustick Walter (1804–1887).
 After the Girard commission, Walter designed the dome of the United States Capitol in Washington, D.C.
 He returned to Philadelphia and became an assistant architect on the City Hall and, in 1857, a founding member of the American Institute of Architects (AIA).

 Founder's Hall was the school's original classroom building.
 It has three main floors, each measuring 14000 sqft.
-The plan for each floor, according to Stephen Girard's specifications, consists of a 100 × 20 ft front hall, four 50 ft. square rooms with 25 ft. ceilings arranged two-by-two, and a back hall the same size as the front hall.
+The plan for each floor, according to Stephen Girard's specifications, consists of a 100 × 20 ft front hall, four 50 ft. square rooms with 25 ft. ceilings arranged two by two, and a back hall the same size as the front hall.
 The scale of the spaces was impressively large when the building first opened.

 Resulting from his association with architect Walter, Nicholas Biddle hired him in 1834 to convert the Biddle country seat, Andalusia, in Bucks County, Pennsylvania, from a large Pennsylvania farmhouse into an exemplary domestic Greek-Revival structure.